haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-types.md

 A page layout file defines the page wireframe, for example, one-column layout.
 Technically page layout is an .xml file defining the structure inside the `<body>` section of the {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} page {% glossarytooltip 8f407f13-4350-449b-9dc5-217dcf01bc42 %}markup{% endglossarytooltip %}.
 Page layouts feature only <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-overview.html#layout_overview_blocks" target="_blank">containers</a>.
 All page layouts used for page rendering should be declared in the page layout declaration file.

 Page configuration is also an .xml file.
-It defines the detailed structure (page header, footer, etc.), contents and page meta information, including the page layout used.
+It defines the detailed structure (page header, footer, 等.), contents and page meta information, including the page layout used.
 Page configuration features both main elements, <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-overview.html#layout_overview_blocks" target="_blank">blocks of particular classes</a> and containers.

 We also distinguish the third type of layout files, *generic layouts*.
 They are .xml files which define the contents and detailed structure inside the <code>&lt;body&gt;</code> section of the HTML page markup.
 These files are used for pages returned by AJAX requests, emails, HTML snippets and so on.